 End users expect appropriate robot and AI actions, interventions, and requests for help.
 Our research often explores issues like trust, failure, workflow, and socially appropriate actions.
 These kinds of issues directly impact acceptance, adoption, and long term use of novel systems.

 • MURI – SUCCESS: Self-assessment and Understanding of Competence and Conditions to Ensure System Success: This project is focused on advancing new knowledge and techniques for machine self-assessment of proficiency.
-(ONR N00014-18-1-2503)
+(ONR N00014-18-1-2503) Completed

 • NRI: FND: Mutually Aware Social Navigation: This project worked to improve the way robots reason about spatial behavior and develop navigation methods that lead to understandable and appropriate motion patterns in social environments.
 (NSF IIS 1734361) Completed